Islam in Brunei: Mosques

 As of 2005, the sultanate is home to around 140 mosques and prayer halls, the most of which were constructed via official donations.
 The two state mosques at Bandar Seri Begawan, the nation's capital, stand out in particular.
 Built at great expenditure by the sultans, they are remarkable architectural structures with enormous domes and other embellishments.
 Sultan Hassanal Bolkiah constructed the green-domed mosque Jame' Asr Hassanil Bolkiah Mosque in 1992, while Sultan Omar Ali Saifuddin III, his father, completed the Omar Ali Saifuddien Mosque in 1958.
 Both were built to demonstrate the devotion of the general public's religion.
 The state has constructed a large number of mosques during the 1960s as part of its five-year National Development Plans (RKN).
 The Ash-Shaliheen Mosque is the only mosque in Brunei constructed in the Moroccan architecture.
 Egyptian architect Abdel-Wahed El-Wakil, designed the mosque as a haven of spiritual significance.

 When attending a mosque in Brunei, dress modestly.
-Women should wear long sleeves and a hijab, and males should wear long or short sleeves.
+Women should wear long sleeves and a hijab, and males should wear long sleeves as well.
 Don't bring food or beverages inside, and be sure you take off your shoes before you go in.
 Keep quiet, turn off electronics, and keep a tight eye on kids to make sure they behave quietly.
 When taking photos, turn off the flash and refrain from capturing individuals in prayer or engaging in other religious observances without permission.
 However, it is usually allowed to take images of the mosque's exterior and grounds.